 Cushing's produces an over abundance of cortisol.
 Cortisol is the hormone that appears when we experience stress.
 A little is good, a lot is not.
 It can cause depression, aggressive outbursts, lethargy and a bunch of other negative conditions.

 Apparently she was stressed by the saddling and lashed out.
-Perhaps the increased vigilence you suggest could be used to watch for ear pinning, teeth gritching, excessive foot movement, head tossing and the like.
+Perhaps the increased vigilance you suggest could be used to watch for ear pinning, teeth gritching, excessive foot movement, head tossing and the like.

 There seems to be some anecdotal benefit to administering seratonin, the opposite of cortisol.